oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.
 * An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
 * An instance of a Map, MapOf, or Record type MUST NOT have a key of the Null type.
 * An instance of a Map, MapOf, or Record type with a key mapped to a Null value is not equal to an otherwise identical instance without that key.
-* The length of an Array or ArrayOf instance does not include Null values after the last non-Null value; two instances that differ only in the number of trailing Nulls are equal.
+* The length of an Array or ArrayOf instance does not include Null values after the last non-Null value;
+two instances that differ only in the number of trailing Nulls are equal.

 ## 3.1 Type Definitions
 JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.
-Every definition creates a *Defined type* that has four elements, plus for most container types, a list of fields:
+Every definition creates a *Defined type* that has five elements:

 1. **TypeName:** the name of the type being defined
 2. **BaseType:** the JADN type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined